jamilurrahman12/proxmox/README.md

 <img width="1007" height="750" alt="image" src="https://github.com/user-attachments/assets/e16f77db-7f4e-40a6-9967-df44c8910b66" />
 </div>

 The first step is to read and accept their EULA (End User License Agreement).
 Following this, you can select the target hard disk(s) for the installation.
 By default, the whole disk(s) is used and all existing data is removed.
 The **Options** button lets you select the target file system, which defaults to ext4.
-Change it to xfs file system and the installer will use LVM.
+Change it to XFS file system, and the installer will use LVM.

 <div align="center">
 <img width="1268" height="789" alt="image" src="https://github.com/user-attachments/assets/584f8c70-a143-4df9-9be1-f7a41ab56db0" />